 In England the first mention of the Gordon Setter goes back to 'the Whole Art of Fowling by Land or Water' by Gervaise Markham in 1655 AD where he described the black and fallow (tan) hunting dogs.
 To this end, it is likely that Bloodhound was introduced to improve his scenting abilities.
 This could account for the more substantial build of the black and tan or Gordon Setter compared to other Setters.

 Gordon Setter 1855

 The Gorden Setter becomes a Pure Breed

-Around this time, the Rev.T.Pearce was considered to be an authority on the breed.
+In the early 1800's numbers of Setters were kept in Gordon Castle, Scotland by the Duke of Gordon.
+By around 1872, the Rev.T.Pearce was considered to be an authority on the breed.
 Writing under the name 'Idstone', he believed the Colley dog (now either the the Border or Collie Rough) was responsible for the predominately black and tan colour of the Gordon Setter which, before then also had a considerable amount of white.
 He wrote:

 The story goes that the Duke (of Gordon) heard of a shepherd's bitch which was a wonderful finder of grouse, pointing them stiffly, finding them when the Setters were at fault, so that the shepherd and his bitch were frequently in request when the castle party was unable to find game.
 Having ascertained these facts, the Duke bred from her, and so originated the black and tan breed'.

 Gordon Setter (Aust) 1889